Sharpiro/bitcoin-pod/readme.md

 ## Logs

 Default log volume mounts have been setup so that logs can be viewed from the host machine and will persist between container restarts and deletions.
-See individual `Logs` sections for details.
+See individual application `Run` sections for details.

 ## Tor

 ### Prerequisites

 * copy `config/torrc.sample` to `config/torrc`
-* update `torrc` if you don't want the default tor configuration
+* update `torrc` if you don't want the default configuration

 ### Build